Pacific Airlines

-Pacific Airlines Joint Stock Aviation Company (Công ty Cổ phần Hàng không Pacific Airlines, operating as Pacific Airlines) is a low-cost airline headquartered in Tan Binh District, Ho Chi Minh City, Vietnam.
-With its operating base at Tan Son Nhat International Airport, Ho Chi Minh City, it operates scheduled domestic and international services along with charter flights.
-From 2008 to 2020, it was known as Jetstar Pacific Airlines as part of Jetstar.
+Pacific Airlines Joint Stock Aviation Company (Công ty Cổ phần Hàng không Pacific Airlines, operating as Pacific Airlines) is a low-cost airline and ground services provider headquartered in Tan Binh District, Ho Chi Minh City, Vietnam, with its primary operating base at Tan Son Nhat International Airport.
+From 2008 to 2020, it was known as Jetstar Pacific Airlines (as a subsidiary of Jetstar).

 The airline began operations in 1991, flying chartered cargo services.
 From 1996 to 2005, the airline, along with other local companies, operated under the government-owned Vietnam Airlines Corporation.
 Having by now operated passenger services, Pacific Airlines then came under the control of the government itself.
-In 2007, the Vietnamese government sold a portion of its shares to Qantas, and as such the airline adopted a low-cost operations model and adopted its name (Jetstar Pacific) on 23 May 2008, becoming part of the Jetstar network.
+In 2007, the Vietnamese government sold a 30% shareholding to Qantas, and as such the airline adopted a low-cost operations model and adopted its name (Jetstar Pacific) on 23 May 2008, becoming part of the Jetstar network.

 In February 2012, Vietnam Airlines bought a 70% stake in the company.
 As part of its expansion plan, it was intended that Jetstar Pacific will have up to 15 Airbus A320 aircraft by the end of 2015 and up to 30 aircraft by 2020.
-In late 2020, Jetstar sold off its stakes in Jetstar Pacific to Vietnam Airlines and the carrier returned to its old brand name Pacific Airlines.
+In late 2020, Qantas sold its stakes in Jetstar Pacific to Vietnam Airlines and the carrier returned to its old brand name Pacific Airlines.

+On 8 March 2024, Pacific Airlines temporarily suspended all of its services and flights and decommissioned its whole fleet, citing financial difficulties and pressure from lessors.
+The airline resumed its nominal operations on 26 June 2024 after a period of restructuring, using a single Vietnam Airlines airplane.